Table of Contents

 Drowning is when you are submerged out of your own volition, but when you allow life to slowly settle you in water and allow you to rise and float, it is deemed a rebirth rather than the end of your own goals and desires.
 Remember to breathe, relax, and be gentle with yourself after a hard day and who knows?
 You might find yourself drifting peacefully.

-What Do You Do About Drowning Dreams?
+What Do You Do About Dream of Drowning?

 If dreams of drowning are recurring nightmares that won’t go away, it may be a sign to seek professional help.
 The dream may likely be related to deeper issues in your emotions and could be affecting day-to-day activities and your behavior.